bugs-creator/LatentArtiFusion/readme.md

 ## Environment Setup

-First, make sure you have torch 2+ and cuda included in your environment, then install the environment:
+First, make sure you have **torch 2+ with cuda** (Important!
+We only achieved GPU version) included in your environment, then install the environment:

 ```
 pip install -r requirements.txt